 - Oil an ice cream scooper, preferable one with spring action.
 Add one very slightly rounded ice cream scoop of dough to each muffin tin.

 - Turn oven off.
-Place muffin tins in oven and allow to rise for 40 minutes or until muffins have risen to the height of cupcakes.
+Place muffin tins in oven and allow to rise for 40 minutes or until muffins have risen to the height of baked cupcakes.

 - While rising, in a small bowl, make eggwash mixture by whisking all ingredients together; set aside.